 Where calorie restriction slows your metabolism (more on this later), short-term fasting with regular refeeds may have the opposite effect.

-And, it may increase your metabolic rate — at least in the short term — as in one study where metabolism was boosted by 14% by intermittent fasting.[4]
+It may also increase your metabolic rate — at least in the short term — as shown in one study where metabolism was boosted 14% by intermittent fasting.[4]

 Driving this effect was a hormone called norepinephrine.